Pullela Gopichand Motivational Speaker - Profile

 His dedication to being the best has made him a renowned figure in the field of sports throughout the world and given India the chance to be represented globally where badminton as a sport is concerned.
 After he underwent a surgery on his knee in 1994, Gopichand struggled a year to begin walking properly.
 Two years after the surgery, he was on the path to recovery through the Art of Living sessions.
 It was after this recovery, in the year of 2001, that he achieved what only Prakash Padukone had before him – winning the All England Open Badminton Championship, making him the second Indian to have achieved this.

 With the launch of his academy in 2008, in the city of Hyderabad, Gopichand has helped mentor and train some of the best champions the nation has seen.
 This also includes the silver medallist of the Rio Olympics 2016, P. V. Sindhu.
 Another champion mentored by him is Saina Nehwal, who won the Bronze medal in the London Olympics 2012.
 He is now determined to give the athletes now working towards winning accolades for the country his inputs, the best winning strategies, his incredible knowledge, and more.

-Mr. Gopichand talks take his audience through his life journey, his career, all of the lessons he learnt through the ups and downs in life and through his success.
+As a Motivational Speaker Mr. Gopichand talks take his audience through his life journey, his career, all of the lessons he learnt through the ups and downs in life and through his success.
 He beautifully uses his experience to motive the audience through his speeches, giving them the encouragement to witness a transformation in their own lives.
 His experience while training as a coach also serves as a lesson to persevere and strive for success, whether in a sports career, in one’s professional life, or in business.
 The session you attend will give you an insight on the philosophies that Mr. Gopichand believes in, his methods of coaching through identification and nurturing of talent, and his influence in helping people change for the better.